 The Woodruff School offers a BS/MS program for those students who demonstrate an interest in and ability for additional education beyond the BS degree.
 The program fosters intense interaction among students and faculty and includes mentoring and undergraduate research.
 Careful advising and course planning will enable students to begin graduate coursework in their fourth year of study.
 Woodruff School students with a GPA of 3.5 or higher are eligible to apply for the program after completion of 30 semester credit hours at Georgia Tech, but before the completion of seventy-five semester credit hours, including transfer and advanced placement credits.
 Students who have more than 75 credit hours will be considered for the program on a case-by-case basis.

-Participants in the BS/MS Program in the Woodruff School can obtain a master's degree in mechanical engineering, nuclear and radiological engineering, medical physics, paper science and engineering, or bioengineering.
+Participants in the BS/MS Program in the Woodruff School can obtain a master's degree in mechanical engineering, nuclear engineering, medical physics, paper science and engineering, or bioengineering.
 There are two options to consider:

 - The Non-Thesis Option is similar to your undergraduate degree in that you simply take classes according to the MS degree requirements.
 There is no funding available in this case.
 With proper planning, the MS non-thesis degree could be completed in one year.
 Well-motivated students can complete the MS in medical physics in one-and-a-half years.